 From Simple Cake by Odette Williams

-Simple Chocolate Cake Recipe – I baked the cake in a 9 1/2 x 4 1/2 x 4″ pullman pan (the one linked to is larger than that, so make sure you get the right size or the cake will be a different shape, which is not a bad thing.)
+Simple Chocolate Cake Recipe – I baked the cake in a 9 1/2 x 4 1/2 x 4″ pullman pan (make sure you get the right size or the cake will be a different shape, which is not a bad thing.)
 Set the cake pan on a baking sheet and bake for about 45 minutes.
 Odette has a great guide for various cake pan sizes, for each cake recipe.

 Vietnamese Whipped Cream Topping